bkuhlmann/gemsmith/README.md

                                                # Default: true
     -R, [--rubocop], [--no-rubocop]            # Add Rubocop support.
                                                # Default: true
-    -c, [--code-climate], [--no-code-climate]  # Add Code Climate support.
+    -C, [--code-climate], [--no-code-climate]  # Add Code Climate support.
                                                # Default: true
     -G, [--gemnasium], [--no-gemnasium]        # Add Gemnasium support.
                                                # Default: true
     -t, [--travis], [--no-travis]              # Add Travis CI support.
                                                # Default: true
+    -P, [--patreon], [--no-patreon]            # Add Patreon support.
+                                               # Default: true

 ## Rake

 Once a gem skeleton has been created, the following tasks are available within the project via Bundler (i.e. rake -T):

-    rake build                 # Build example-0.1.0.gem into the pkg directory rake clean                 # Clean gem artifacts
+    rake build                 # Build gemsmith-6.0.0.gem into the pkg directory rake clean                 # Clean gem artifacts
-    rake install               # Build and install example-0.1.0.gem into system gems rake install:local         # Build and install example-0.1.0.gem into system gems without network access rake publish               # Build, tag v0.1.0 (signed), and push example-0.1.0.gem to RubyGems rake readme:toc            # Update README Table of Contents rake release               # Create tag v0.1.0 and build and push example-0.1.0.gem to Rubygems rake rubocop               # Run RuboCop
+    rake doc                   # Update README (table of contents) rake install               # Build and install gemsmith-6.0.0.gem into system gems rake install:local         # Build and install gemsmith-6.0.0.gem into system gems without network access rake publish               # Build, tag v6.0.0 (signed), and push gemsmith-6.0.0.gem to RubyGems rake release               # Create tag v6.0.0 and build and push gemsmith-6.0.0.gem to Rubygems rake rubocop               # Run RuboCop
     rake rubocop:auto_correct  # Auto-correct RuboCop offenses
     rake spec                  # Run RSpec code examples

+Run `bundle exec rake` to run everything (includes all specs and code quality checks).

 ## Upgrades

-For those upgrading from Gemsmith 5.3.0 and wanting to use the new Rake tasks, do the following:
+For those upgrading from Gemsmith 5.6.0 please be aware of the following changes:

-- Edit your `gemspec` and add the following dependency: `spec.add_development_dependency "gemsmith"`.
-- Edit your `Rakefile` and remove the Bundler requirement `require "bundler/gem_tasks"` and replace it with the Gemsmith tasks: `require "gemsmith/rake/setup"`.
-Don't worry, this includes the Bundler tasks too.
+- Move your `~/.gemsmith/settings.yml` settings to the new `~/.gemsmithrc` file.
+Refer to the Setup documentation mentioned above for details.
+- The `--cli/-c` create option has been replaced with the `--bin/-b` create option.
+- The `--code-climate` create option shortcut is now `-C` instead of `-c`.
+- [Tocer](https://github.com/bkuhlmann/tocer) has replaced [DocToc](https://github.com/thlorenz/doctoc) as a pure Ruby
+  implementation for generating README table of contents and removing the dependency on NPM.
+- The `rake readme:toc` task has been replaced with `rake doc`.
+- Using Rake to build or publish a gem will fail if uncommitted Git changes are detected helping to prevent you from publishing a gem with missing changes.

 # Tests